 Typically, a stamp duty holiday completely excludes stamp duty tax or reduces it in staggering amounts.
 This happens as the price of property gets more expensive.

 For example, someone who bought a £450,000 house in the July 2020 stamp duty holiday paid no stamp duty whereas a year before they would have to pay 5% at £22,500.
 This is a big difference when purchasing a property.

 When was the stamp duty holiday introduced?

 The most recent stamp duty holiday is now being called temporarily reduced rates by the government.
 More can be found about this information here.
-To sum it up, the initial 0% stamp duty rate originally introduced in 2020 was reduced from the £500,000 property price threshold to £250,000.
+To sum it up, the initial 0% stamp duty rate originally introduced in 2020 was reduced.

 This reduced rate has been in place since the 23rd of September 2022.
-This on the other hand is not called a stamp duty holiday and is simply just the government putting in measures for people to continue to buy property.
+This on the other hand is not called a stamp duty holiday.
+It is simply just the government putting in measures for people to continue to buy property.

 Why was the stamp duty holiday introduced?

 Also, for first-time buyers looking to find somewhere to live.
 The idea is the incentive of saving money would encourage buyers to buy now rather than later.